The Cobbler (2014 film)

 The Cobbler is a 2014 American magic realism comedy-drama film directed by Tom McCarthy and cowritten by McCarthy with Paul Sado.
-The film stars Adam Sandler as a cobbler who finds himself able to assume to the form of anyone by putting on their shoes.
-The supporting cast includes Cliff "Method Man" Smith, Ellen Barkin, Melonie Diaz, Dan Stevens, Fritz Weaver, Yul Vazquez, Steve Buscemi and Dustin Hoffman.
+The film stars Adam Sandler as a cobbler who finds himself able to assume the form of anyone by putting on their shoes.
+The supporting cast includes Cliff "Method Man" Smith, Ellen Barkin, Melonie Diaz, Dan Stevens, Fritz Weaver, Yul Vazquez, Steve Buscemi, and Dustin Hoffman.

 The Cobbler premiered at the 2014 Toronto International Film Festival, where it was screened in the Special Presentations section.
 The film was released in U.S. theaters on March 13, 2015, by Image Entertainment.
 The Cobbler was panned by critics, and was a box-office bomb, grossing $6.5 million on a $10 million budget.

 Plot

 In 1903, a group of Jewish men gather in a New York City cobbler's shop to discuss a thug who has been harassing their families and businesses.
 The cobbler, Pinchas Simkin, takes a pair of the thug's shoes to a special stitching machine and explains to his son the importance of the machine.

 In the present day, Pinchas's great-grandson, Max Simkin, runs the cobbler shop.
 Jimmy operates the barber shop next door.
 Carmen Herrera, a young activist, fights against realtors who are demolishing parts of the neighborhood to build large developments.
 Max, disinterested in the shop, lives with his ailing mother, Sarah, and misses his father, Abraham.

 Local thug Leon Ludlow brings his shoes to Max to be resoled.
 When Max’s stitching machine fails, he uses Pinchas’s original machine.
 Trying on Ludlow's shoes, Max magically transforms into Ludlow.
 Realizing the power of the machine, Max experiments by wearing different shoes to assume other identities.

 Max uses the shoes to impersonate various people, including a Chinese man in Chinatown and Emiliano, his girlfriend Taryn’s British boyfriend.
 As Emiliano, he experiences unexpected attention but leaves when he must remove the shoes to shower.
 To make his mother happy, Max wears his late father's shoes during dinner, giving her a joyful night.

 After Sarah dies, Max and his family observe shiva.
 As Max returns to work, Ludlow demands his shoes.
 Max, using various disguises, follows Ludlow to his apartment, witnessing him extort local businesses.
 Max gains entry when Ludlow’s girlfriend, Macy, leaves and discovers Ludlow’s hidden watch collection and a cache of weapons.